postgres-ai/database-lab-engine/ui/README.md

 - `pnpm install` – install dependencies for all packages (run once).
 - `pnpm --filter @postgres.ai/ce build` – build the Community Edition UI.

+### How to lint and test

+- `cd ui`
+- `pnpm -r run lint` – lint every package that defines a `lint` script. `@postgres.ai/shared` runs ESLint over the whole package; `@postgres.ai/ce` runs it over `src/` plus stylelint and cspell.
+- `pnpm -r run test` – run the Vitest suite of every package that defines a `test` script.

+Packages share the flat ESLint base in `ui/eslint.config.base.mjs`.
+A package config spreads it and appends only its own overrides, so a rule change lands everywhere at once.

 ### CI pipelines for UI code

 To deploy UI changes, tag the commit with a `ui/` prefix and push it.
 For example: